 I guess it would be ideal to start with a brief explanation of what Uncharted is on a basic level, and how it works.
 Created by Naughty Dog (the team behind Jak and Daxter and The Last of Us titles), the Uncharted series follows Nathan Drake, an explorer and salvager of lost artefacts, as he travels the globe in search of hidden treasures.
 You play as Nathan, killing bad guys and clambering around the ruined and rocky environments, in order to prevent these treasures from getting into the wrong hands.
 The whole thing is a very cinematic experience, akin to the Indiana Jones movies more than anything and it tends to wear its inspirations very proudly on its sleeve.
 The games scream Hollywood appeal, and it’s hard not to find yourself getting involved with the characters.

-But I think this is where my first problem stems with the games.
+I think this is where my first problem stems with them.
 It’s hard to translate the action and scope of big budget Hollywood blockbusters to video games without removing some of the magic and intensity that you see on the big screen.
 The best way to do that is to remove the player from the equation and roll cutscenes for scripted set pieces that can’t be interfered with.
 A lot of the time, Uncharted does exactly this, but the frequency of set pieces like this over a 9 hour period tends to drain them of the spectacle that they’re supposed to be.
 It’s hard to care about being ejected from an aeroplane when about 20 minutes ago you were trapped in a capsizing cruise liner with water gushing in from every corner, about an hour before that you were running around the streets of Yemen in a drugged up haze, prior to that you had escaped a burning castle in France, and so on and so forth.
 Each moment tries to up the ante compared to the previous experience, but nothing ever really feels like it’s at stake.

-Most of the climbing is very simple – you point your analogue stick in the direction you want Drake to go and you press X to make him jump between gaps if you time it right.
+Climbing is very simple – you point your analogue stick in the direction you want Drake to go and you press X to make him jump between gaps, if you time it right.
 Hell, you can sometimes time it wrong and still get where you need to go.
 The game doesn’t punish you if you’re feeling impatient and just hit X constantly to try and get to your end goal faster, but it begs the question, what is the point in these segments?
 They’re abundant throughout the entire game and don’t add anything to make the game interesting, fun or engaging.
 You can quite easily just button mash your way to the top of a cliff without thinking about it.
 Frequent segments like this detract from the movie feel that the game seems to be striving for.
-You don’t see Indiana Jones climbing cliff faces every 10 minutes, and when he does climb mountains it feels like a risk, like he’s risking life and limb to get something out of his reach.
+You don’t see Indiana Jones climbing cliff faces every 10 minutes, and when he does climb mountains it feels like he’s risking life and limb to get something out of his reach.
 There aren’t any moments like this in the Uncharted games.
 Drake feels like a climbing machine, and when you move from a shaky ledge and see it drop to the watery oblivion below you, it never feels like it’s going to happen to you.
 Sure, if you hold onto the shaky ledge for too long you’ll drop with it, but it doesn’t feel like an obstacle blocking your path.
-There’s only one way to your destination normally, the ledge breaking is basically telling you to keep moving.
+There’s only one way to your destination typically, the ledge breaking is basically telling you to keep moving onwards.
 You can’t return to the previous area now because there’s no way back up.
 Climbing is an entirely linear and disconnecting experience, and never feels like it achieves anything other than slowing you down to pad out the game.

 Gunplay is just as aggravating as stealth is too.
 There’s a variety of guns to try out and play around with, and although most of the rifles all function the same, there are a few cool different weapons dotted around that makes it potentially easier to win a shoot-out.
 The issue with combat is that the series (Uncharted 3 in particular) liberally throws in random difficulty spikes throughout the story, just for the sake of trying to change up the pace.
 Quite often you’ll be tossed into a situation where you’re being ambushed from several directions and your only option is to switch between cover every 15 seconds in order to just avoid dying constantly.
 This is where the games tend to get very frustrating, and it becomes more like a chore.
 Winning a firefight never feels satisfying because you always feel like you’re resorting to the cheapest method available just to stop the rinse and repeat of respawning.
 While I’m not expecting the levels of satisfaction that I’d get from beating a boss in a Legend of Zelda title, I’d expect to at least feel a sense of pride in my ability to win against the odds, but instead all I’ve learnt is how far games can push me before I just get really impatient with them.